 My lino printing story

-I began my journey to becoming a lino print artist, a printmaker, over 10 years ago.
 I studied several fine art printmaking methods and intended to make collagraph, monotype and woodcut part of my oeuvre.
-My fascination with lino printing, however, has left no space for the development of these other original print techniques so far.
+My fascination with lino printing, however, has left no space for the development of the other original print techniques so far.

 I've always made limited edition lino prints.
 This means that if a print is one of a limited edition of 25, then there will never be more than 25 in existance.
 My limited editions are as small as 10, and so far, no bigger than 75 impressions.